 Bitcoin is an open-source project and, as such, doesn't have an official roadmap.
 However, there are a few key challenges and developments coming up for Bitcoin in the future.

-One of the best-known is the Lightning Network.
-Currently in the testing stage, the Lightning Network is designed to solve Bitcoin's problems of slow transaction speeds and high fees.
-A payment network layered on top of the Bitcoin blockchain, Lightning Network could potentially have a big influence on the usability of Bitcoin, but the exact effects it will have remain to be seen as adoption is still low.
+Another well known "upgrade" is the Lightning Network.
+The Lightning Network is designed to solve Bitcoin's problems of slow transaction speeds and high fees.
+It is a payment network layered on top of the Bitcoin blockchain and could potentially have a big influence on the usability of Bitcoin, but the exact effects remain to be seen as adoption is still low.
 As such, it is closer to a piece of supporting infrastructure, rather than an upgrade to the actual Bitcoin blockchain itself.

 The cryptocurrency sphere is crowded and becoming increasingly competitive all the time.
 If you're thinking of buying Bitcoin, it's important to be aware of the influences (both positive and negative) that the actions of competitors could have on the price of Bitcoin.
 Some of the main competitors to consider include:

 - Ethereum (ETH).
-Launched in 2014, Ethereum is a decentralised platform where developers can build and deploy applications, designed to be a decentralised financial layer of the internet.
-Ether (ETH) is used to pay transaction fees and services, and at the time of writing (26/02/2018) was the second largest cryptocurrency by market capitalisation.
+Launched in 2014, Ethereum is a blockchain where developers can build and deploy applications, designed to be a decentralised financial layer of the internet.
+Ether (ETH) is used to pay transaction fees and services, and has long been the second largest cryptocurrency by market capitalisation.

 - Ripple (XRP).
 Ripple offers both a payment network (RippleNet) and a cryptocurrency (XRP), and it aims to allow banks and payment providers to send fast and secure transactions around the world.
-It's one of the top five cryptocurrencies in terms of market capitalisation, and you can find out more about how it stacks up in our Bitcoin vs Ripple comparison.
+It's has a history as one of the top five cryptocurrencies in terms of market capitalisation, and you can find out more about how it stacks up in our Bitcoin vs Ripple comparison.

 - Litecoin (LTC).
 Commonly referred to as "the silver to Bitcoin's gold", Litecoin was founded in 2011 and designed to provide faster transactions than Bitcoin.
-It's also one of the top 10 cryptocurrencies by market capitalisation.
+It's has a history as one of the top 20 cryptocurrencies by market capitalisation.

-If you're considering buying Bitcoin (BTC), the most important points to remember are to do your research and to familiarise yourself with all the risks involved.
+If you're considering buying Bitcoin (BTC), the most important points to remember are to do your research and to make yourself familiar with all the risks involved.
 Though this digital currency has delivered substantial returns to its early adopters, that's no guarantee of future growth.